Governance

 So, as we continue to reflect on these critical times and plan to reopen our economies and societies post lockdown, we must seriously re-imagine, re-design and re-build with the intention to bridge the trust deficit.
 We owe it to our people and ensure that “no one is left behind” is not just a phrase but part of our ethos and action.

-One thought on “Four Steps of Building Trust For Inclusive-Cities to Fight COVID”
+2 thoughts on “Four Steps of Building Trust For Inclusive-Cities to Fight COVID”

 Leave a Reply